Top-Level Command-Line Options

 gsutil also supports custom metadata headers with a matching Cloud Storage Provider prefix, such as:

 Note that for gs:// URLs, the Cache Control header is specific to the API being used.
-The XML API accepts any cache control headers and return them during object downloads.
+The XML API accepts any cache control headers and returns them during object downloads.
 The JSON API respects only the public, private, no-cache, max-age, and no-transform cache control headers.

 See gsutil help setmeta for the ability to set metadata fields on objects after they have been uploaded.

 Causes supported operations (acl ch, acl set, cp, mv, rm, rsync, and setmeta) to run in parallel.
 This can significantly improve performance if you are performing operations on a large number of files over a reasonably fast network connection.